 The question of acquiring any defense machinery is not just about its tactical and strategic abilities but also about its cost-effectiveness.

 Berke recalled his experience working as the only Marine to ever fly the F-22 Raptor and then the F-35.
-Over the years, he acquired extensive experience in flying fifth-generation jets, which made him realize that high operational capability was tantamount to very high cost.
+Over the years, he gained extensive experience flying fifth-generation jets, which led him to realize that high operational capability came at a very high cost.

 He certainly believes that it isn’t a cheap program.
-However, he doesn’t find it surprising that production costs have plummeted over the years, which he attributes to technological developments and increasing efficiency.
+However, he doesn’t find it surprising that production costs have plummeted over the years, attributing this to technological developments and increased efficiency.

-However, Berke doesn’t consider the cost of an aircraft to be a factor of paramount importance.
-He believes the real question is how the price compares to the capability, emphasizing the jet’s distinctive attributes.
+However, Berke doesn’t consider the aircraft’s cost to be a factor of paramount importance.
+He believes the real question is how the price compares with the jet’s capabilities, emphasizing its distinctive attributes.